 It’s easy to spot those who don't: avid bench-pressers who pay little attention to their backs walk around hunched over as their strong but shortened pecs pull their shoulders inwards.

-Best strength exercises for marathon runners: core
+Best strength exercises for runners, triathletes and cyclists: core

-In a gym or at home, focus on these five core exercises to supplement your strength training:
+So, whether you're in the gym or at home, focus on these five core exercises to supplement your strength training:

 Planking strengthens core muscles key for running form